vuongducphuong/documentation/content/applications/websites/ecommerce/ecommerce_management/performance.rst

 the HTML header and body using the website builder.
 All metrics from Google Analytics and Universal Analytics can be seen directly within Odoo.

-Alternatively, Odoo offers the possibility to use another service, **Plausible.io**.
+Alternatively, Leansoft offers the possibility to use another service, **Plausible.io**.
 Plausible.io is a simple and privacy-friendly alternative to Google Analytics.
 Everything can be managed directly in Odoo, there is no need to visit Plausible.io's website to access your metrics.